 Provide Useful Business-Related Updates

-A recent survey found consumers’ top social media activity right now across the globe is searching for news and information related to Covid-19.
-People deeply want to understand how the pandemic is impacting their lives, and you can help by posting useful business-related updates about things like new hours, service changes, and product inventories to social networks.
+A recent survey found consumers’ top social media activity right now is searching for news and information related to Covid-19.
+People deeply want to understand how the pandemic is impacting their lives.
+You can help by posting useful business-related updates; new hours, service changes, and product inventories to social networks.